day8/re-frame/docs/clojurescript.md

   3. Then the evaluation of that form becomes the first argument to the next form, which is `#!clj (+ 4)` , effectively creating  `#!clj (+ 3 4)`
   4. The result is  `#!clj 7`

 Notice how the value for the previous form's evaluation is always "threaded" into the form below as the 1st argument.
-Hence the name "thread first".
+Hence the name "thread first macro".

 Deeply nested forms can be a bit hard to read, so the `thread first` macro arrangement allows you to visulaise the computation as a cascading data flow.
 It is as if the evaluation of the higher form is "flowing down" and into the form underneath.
-That's the mental model, and most find it useful.
+That's a useful mental model for many.

 How about this use of `#!clj ->`:
 ```clj